Hermitage, PA Running Trails and Maps

 Closure Notice: As of September 2023, the pedestrian/equestrian bridge near the intersection of Hamburg Road and Stamm Road is closed by order of the U.S. Army Corps of Engineers Pittsburgh...

-The Trout Island Trail is planned to be a 13-mile rail-trail along the former Erie and Pittsburgh Railroad.
-Currently, 2.4 miles are open and fully paved in Sharpsville, following the Shenango River...
+The Trout Island Trail is a 2.4 mile rail-trail along the former Erie and Pittsburgh Railroad and runs from the borough of Sharpsville to South Pymatuning Township following the Shenango River as well...

 PA 2.4 mi Asphalt

-Closure Notice: The Western Reserve Greenway is currently closed over Baughman Creek in between Mahan Denman Rd. and Hyde Oakfield Rd.
+Closure Notice: The Western Reserve Greenway is currently closed over Baughman Creek between Mahan Denman Rd. and Hyde Oakfield Rd.
 There is no expected opening date.
-Trail users are asked to...
+Trail users are asked to detour...

 Following the former Pittsburgh and Lake Erie Railroad in downtown Beaver Falls, this asphalt rail-trail runs through a park setting as it parallels the Beaver River along the northeast edge of...